Understanding Fiber Optics, 5th ed.

-Widely used as an introductory textbook,for corporate training, and as a self-study guide, Understanding Fiber Optics is written to give the reader an intuitive understanding of fiber-optic technology and its applications, particularly in communications.
+Widely used as an introductory textbook,for corporate training, and as a self-study guide, the book is written to give the reader an intuitive understanding of fiber-optic technology and its applications, particularly in communications.
 Now in its fifth edition, published in 2006.
 More than 100,000 copies have been sold since the first edition appeared in 1987.
 Each edition has been a careful revision and expansion of coverage.

 It opens with three chapters that introduce the reader to fiber optics as a whole, the optical technology behind fiber optics, and the field of telecommunications.
 Following chapters explain optical fibers and their properties, specialty fibers, cables, light sources, transmitters, receivers, and other important components.
 Two chapters cover measurements, testing, and troubleshooting.
 A series of chapters covers system concepts and standards, system design, and telecommunication systems ranging from the global telecommunications network to your local phone network.
 The final two chapters cover fiber-optic sensors and imaging bundles.
 Throughout, I concentrate on explaining concepts rather than deriving equations.